 The whole thing including control plane, networking and monitoring can be torn down and recreated in minutes with a single click.
 Even the old Solaris die-hard in me has to admit this is just awesome and despite the challenges of the current cloud-native IT world, it sure beats hand-rolling

 I also got re-acquainted with my first ever computer - the Sinclair ZX Spectrum.
 I built a community BBS-like site for the old 8-bit system, with 16,000+ games, and tons of other features like messages, comments and articles.
-It got featured in The Spectrum Show #107 on YouTube and was another very enjoyable trip into computing days gone by.
+It made it to the front page of Hacker News, was tweeted by GitHub and even featured in The Spectrum Show #107 on YouTube!